Early Learning Outcomes Framework Music and Movement

 Outcome 2.
 Children are connected with and contribute to their world

-Music Appreciation: when children listen to and move/dance to the great music of recognised masters, they are connected to past and current shared worlds of fine music. e.g George Frideric Handel Royal Fireworks Music – La Rejouissance.
+Music Appreciation: when children listen to and move/dance to recordings from diverse cultures, they are connected to past and current shared worlds of significant music. e.g. David Hudson, Solo Didgeridoo ‘Wongabell’ from Yigi, Yigi ; and George Frideric Handel Royal Fireworks Music – La Rejouissance.

 Drama and Movement: when children interact with each other while playing musical games, they contribute to the social fabric in their homes or centres.
 They also learn to creatively handle props and manage indoor spaces. e.g Click Go the Shears; Alley Alley Oo.

-Transition Songs/Social Conventions: when children look after their things through songs, they learn to use teamwork.
+Transition Songs: when children look after their things through songs, they learn to use teamwork.
 They come to understand when one activity finishes and another begins; they gain a growing understanding of where things are stored so they are easily accessible for use another time. e.g. Pack Away Song.

 Outcome 3.
 Children have a strong sense of wellbeing

-Bounce activities internalise the strong driving beat of the song into the body of the child, either by bouncing on an adult’s knee or by encouraging the child the bounce on their own haunches.
-Each song is played three times with each repetition at a faster tempo to increase excitement and joy.
+Knee Bounce activities for babies and toddlers internalise the strong driving beat of the song.
+The feeling of the beat goes directly into the body of the child, either by bouncing on an adult’s knee or by encouraging the child to bounce on their own haunches.
+In our musical arrangements, the song is played three times with each repetition at a faster tempo to increase excitement and joy.
 The Bounce track lasts approximately one minute. e.g. Bell Horses; Rub-a-dub-dub.

 Lullabies offer a time for quiet restoration.
 The ritual of listening in a resting position is designed to achieve a degree of relaxation through music.
 We know from recent research that lullabies are sung all over the world to ease the child into a restful state, often just before sleep.
 The steady rocking rhythms coupled with a swaying movement, patting or cuddling soothe both adult and child. – e.g. Lu-la Bye Bye; Cockles and Mussels.